 One of the things guests are most excited for at any wedding they go to is an open bar.
 Where else can you go on a Saturday night where you don't have to reach for your wallet to pay for drink after drink?
 But when you're the ones paying for it, you will see it costs a pretty penny to have unlimited alcoholic drinks available for guests all night long.

-While open bars seem like the only option for you and your wedding, there are other kinds ways you can serve alcohol that might save you cash — and still impress your guests.
+While open bars might seem like the only option for you and your wedding, there are other ways you can serve alcohol that might save you cash—and still impress your guests.
 Here are five ways to serve alcohol at your wedding.

 If you or your partner are big fans of a certain type of spirit or liquor, you can do one or two types of bars that offer just that kind of alcohol.
-Whether it's a whiskey-only bar and a red wine-only bar, the choice is ultimately up to you — and your guests will drink whatever you put in front of them.
+Whether it's a whiskey-only bar or a red-wine-only bar, the choice is ultimately up to you—and your guests will drink whatever you put in front of them.

 Unlike an open bar (where the couple plays a flat price for unlimited choices all night long), this kind of bar lets the couple pay per drink that is consumed by guests.
 If you and your guests are not heavy drinkers, this option might make the most sense for your wedding budget.

-Pick three or four signature cocktails for your wedding, and serve only those for the night.
+Pick three or four signature cocktails for your wedding and serve just those for the night.
 While you're at it, make them complement the theme of your wedding, adding to your wedding branding.
 Regardless of which type of cocktail concoctions you choose, your guests will enjoy drinking delicious personalized cocktails to celebrate your special day.

-Some venues allow you to bring your own alcohol in, and better yet — have your guests bring their BYOB drink of choice.
+Some venues allow you to bring your own alcohol in or—better yet—have your guests bring their BYOB drink of choice.
 Serve your own alcohol favorites and offer wedding guests the option to bring a bottle of their favorite thing to drink as well.

 See More:__ Creative and Clever Wedding Signs for Your Bar